Spaghetti Ala JJ

-Put a large saucepan of water on to boil.
-Add 1 tsp salt to the boiling water (which is to but speed the boil and is not done for taste here), add the spaghetti and when the water comes back to the boil, cook at a constant simmer, covered, for 10 minutes or until al dente (just cooked).
+Put a large pot of water on to boil.
+Add 1 tsp salt to the boiling water (which is to but speed the boil and is not done for taste here) add the spaghetti and when the water comes back to the boil, cook at a constant simmer, covered, for 10 minutes or until al dente.

-Finely grate both cheeses and mix them together.
-Beat the eggs in a medium bowl, season with a little freshly grated black pepper and set everything aside.
+Beat eggs in a medium bowl, season with a little coarse black pepper and set aside.

-Wash spinach, drain, and wilt it by pouring hot kettle water over it in a colander in your sink.
+Wash spinach, drain, and wilt it by pouring boiling hot kettle water over it, in a colander in the sink.
 Use a flat wooden spoon or potato masher to remove as a much water from the spinach as possible.

-Into a wok or wide frying pan, add olive oil; then bacon; than spinach and fold these into each other, allowing the nuttiness of the oil to infuse.
-Keep the heat under the pancetta on low.
+Into a wide frying pan, add olive oil; then bacon; than spinach and fold these into each other, allowing the nuttiness of the oil to infuse.
+Keep the heat on low.

 When pasta is al dente, lift it from the water with a pair of tongs and put it in the frying pan with the pancetta.
-Don’t worry if a little water drops in the pan as well (you want this to happen) and don’t throw the rest of the pasta water away yet.
-Thoroughly fold in the spaghetti to the spinach and bacon mixture.
+Don’t worry if a little water drops in the pan as well (you want this to happen) and don’t throw the rest of the pasta water away.
+Thoroughly fold in the spaghetti into the spinach and bacon mixture.

 Mix most of the cheese in with the eggs, keeping a small handful back for sprinkling over later.
 Take the pan of spaghetti and pancetta off the heat.
-Now quickly pour in the eggs and cheese and, using the tongs or a long fork, lift up the spaghetti so it mixes easily with the egg mixture, which thickens but doesn’t scramble, and everything is coated.
+Now quickly pour in the eggs and cheese and, using the tongs or a long fork, lift up the spaghetti so it mixes easily with the egg mixture, which thickens but doesn’t scramble until everything is coated.

 Add extra pasta cooking water to keep it saucy (several tablespoons should do it).
 You don’t want it wet, just moist.

-Add the toasted garlic and toss the spaghetti thoroughly and serve immediately with a little sprinkling of the remaining cheese and a grating of black pepper.
+Add the toasted garlic and toss the spaghetti thoroughly.
+Serve immediately with a little sprinkling extra cheese and black pepper.
 Garnish with pitted dried black olives.